Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 • breastmilk, formula, or choice of milk/liquid – Water works too!

-• Optional additionsChia seeds, hemp seeds, nut butter, or shredded zucchini to all amp up the nutrition.
-Zucchini for baby led weaning is fantastic.
+• Optional additionsChia seeds, coconut oil, hemp seeds, nut butter, spinach or shredded zucchini (Shredded zucchini for babies is a great way to add veggies!) to increase nutrition.

 clear bowls with ingredients for baby led weaning pancakes

-The best part about this baby led weaning pancake recipe is that you can make them in the blender.
-Blender baby pancakes are the best with less cleanup.
+The best part about this baby led weaning pancake recipe is that you can make them in the blender, making for less cleanup.

 • Sweetpotato puree – You can get sweetpotato puree by scooping out the flesh of a sweetpotato.
 I usually microwave them for 6-8 minutes and then let them cool, save the skin for my dog and scoop out the flesh.
 You could also use canned sweetpotatoes, but try to use ones that aren’t sweetened with added sugars.

-• Don’t overbeat – The blender makes your job very easy!
-It only takes 10-20 second of blending to get a great consistency.
+• Don’t overbeat batter – The blender makes your job very easy!
+It only takes 10-20 seconds of blending to get a great consistency for perfect pancakes for baby.
 You’ll want to leave it to thicken for 3-5 minutes while your pan heats up.

 FAQ